Consolidate Qualifying Bills Into One Lower Monthly Payment

-If you are a resident of Massachusetts experiencing a financial hardship and searching for debt relief options to help you reduce or resolve debts, be aware that personal bankruptcy is not the only available option.
-It's a fact of life that many individuals and families find themselves overwhelmed and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
-The good news is, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
-These debt relief options typically include debt consolidation, debt management through credit counseling, or even debt settlement or debt negotiation.
+Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
+Like so many others across the country, many residents of Massachusetts find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
+Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
+These debt relief options typically include debt consolidation, debt management via credit counseling, debt resolution, or even bankruptcy.

-There is good news as a result of committing and following a debt relief plan.
-Once consumers stop racking up new credit card charges and begin to regularly pay down debts at lower interest rates, the process of debt resolution and paying off the principal amount of debt becomes predictable – even exciting for consumers who are used to living with spiraling debt.
-While debt management plans do not make debts go away with the wave of a wand, they can be very effective and save a substantial amount of money if followed faithfully.
-Overall, they are an honorable way for consumers to get out of debt on a predictable path and live up to their financial obligations as promised.
+The good news is, when consumers stop racking up new credit card charges and begin to pay down debts month after month on a set schedule, and at lower interest rates, the process of debt resolution and paying off the principal amount of debt becomes predictable – and even exciting for consumers who are used to spiraling debt being a sad fact of life!
+Debt management plans can be very effective and save a substantial amount of money if followed faithfully.
+Although they do not make debts magically go away, they are an honorable way for consumers to get out of debt on a predictable path and live up to their financial obligations as promised.

 If you are considering debt consolidation or a debt management plan coordinated with the help of a credit or debt relief counselor, take a moment to find out how debt plans may be able to help you resolve debts faster.
 Get your free debt relief evaluation and savings estimate.

-It is important to understand that debt settlement, while it can save consumers a substantial amount of money, it is a form of debt relief that isn't without it's drawbacks.
-For instance, when you enroll in a debt settlement program, your credit score will typically fall because it usually involves "falling behind" on your monthly credit card payments in order to divert the funds to build up a settlement offer (lump sum) for a creditor.
-In addition, as you fall behind on making payments, creditors may threaten, or take, legal action as you are not living up to the terms of your credit card agreements.
-Lastly, it is necessary to understand that even though debt settlement has become increasingly popular because it can help consumers save a substantial amount of money, the money saved through debt settlement is subject to federal taxes.
+Although the opportunity to save a substantial amount of money with debt resolution, it's important to remember that there can also be drawbacks to this form of debt relief.
+It's common for your credit score to be impacted negatively because when you when you enroll in a debt resolution program and resolve your debts, it usually involves "falling behind" on your monthly credit card payments in order to redirect the funds to build up a resolution offer for a creditor.
+In addition, as you fall behind in making payments, creditors may threaten, or take, legal action as you are not living up to the terms of your credit card agreements.
+Finally, it is important to understand that while debt resolution has become increasingly popular because it can help consumers save a substantial amount of money, the money saved through debt resolution is subject to federal taxes.

-If you are struggling with credit cards or other unsecured debts, or experiencing financial difficulties and need to review your debt relief options, you can request a free debt relief evaluation and savings estimate today.
+If you are struggling with credit cards or other unsecured debts or going through a financial hardship and need to review your debt relief options, you can request a free debt relief evaluation and savings estimate today.

-As you explore debt relief programs, it's worth noting that whether it's debt consolidation coordinated by a credit counselor, or debt settlement using the services of a debt negotiator, they are all designed to help consumers who are truly experiencing a financial hardship.
-Debt relief programs are not for individuals who are fiscally fit and able but simply want to walk away from debts and ignore the terms of their original cardholder agreements.
-Just as the option of personal bankruptcy was overused by some consumers on multiple occasions until the "bankruptcy means test" was put into effect to end this practice, there are financially capable consumers who elect to take advantage of debt relief programs that are designed to provide a safety net for individuals and families going through a financial hardship.
+It's important to be aware that debt relief programs are all designed to help consumers who are truly experiencing a financial hardship, whether you're seeking debt consolidation coordinated by a credit counselor, or debt resolution using the services of a debt negotiator.
+Debt relief programs are not for individuals who are financially fit and able but simply want to walk away from debts and ignore the terms of their original cardholder agreements.
+Just as the option of personal bankruptcy was overused by some consumers on multiple occasions until the "bankruptcy means test" was put into effect to end this practice – there are financially capable consumers who choose to take advantage of debt relief programs that are designed to provide a lifeline for individuals and families going through a financial hardship.